yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 ### Cassandra considerations

-Cassandra must be hosted outside the cluster.
+Cassandra must be hosted outside of the cluster.
 Minimum three nodes are
 required: one node in each availability zone.
 See [Administer Apache Cassandra](/docs/cass_admin/).

 ### Security considerations